New & Used Jeep Cherokee: In Depth

 GET A FREE PRICE QUOTE

-The Jeep Cherokee is back for 2014, after debuting in the 70s and disappearing in the late 2000s.
+The Jeep Cherokee has returned for 2014, after debuting in the 70s and disappearing from the scene in the late 2000s.
 This generation returns as a car-based crossover instead of a legitimate SUV, though.
 The Cherokee is suitable for the family with some off-road credibility built into its Trailhawk trim.
 There’s also the option of a four-cylinder or V-6 engine.